University of the West of England: Academic profile

-League tables
+Rankings and reputation

 UWE Bristol was ranked within the top 25 universities in the UK by The Guardian University Guide 2021.
 UWE Bristol is only one of four universities in the UK to have a University Enterprise Zone providing space for over 70 businesses, and the largest UK robotics lab.

 The 2018 Teaching Excellence Framework, a government assessment of the quality of undergraduate teaching in universities, awarded the university with a Gold rating.
 In 2017, UWE Bristol was ranked as one of the top 150 universities in the world under 50 in THE Times' ranking.
 In 2019, it ranked 464th among the universities around the world by SCImago Institutions Rankings.

 Ofsted reports have rated UWE Bristol's primary, secondary and further education initial teacher training (ITT) courses as good.

 Research

 The volume of world-leading research at UWE Bristol has gone up by 170%, according to the results of the Research Excellence Framework (REF) 2014.
-The REF 2014 results reveal that 57 percent of the research submitted by UWE Bristol was judged to be either world leading or internationally excellent.
-The results highlight UWE Bristol's particular strengths in the areas of allied health and nursing, and communications, cultural and media studies.
-Results were also outstanding in areas such as architecture, built environment and planning; engineering; art and design; computer science; and business and management.
+The REF 2021 results revealed that 76 percent of the research submitted by UWE Bristol was judged to be either world leading or internationally excellent.
+The results highlighted strengths in the areas of education, allied health and nursing, and law.
+Results were also outstanding in areas such as architecture, built environment and planning; social work and social policy; and communication, cultural and media studies.

 In 2010, UWE Bristol launched a research repository in order to host electronic versions of the research of its academics.
 The UWE Bristol Research Repository is open access.